kubeshop/testkube/docs/docs/guides/cicd/gitops/argocd.md

 ![Sync Testing](../../../img/sync-testing.png)

-Voilà! there’s our test collection created and managed by ArgoCD with every new test created and updated in the Github repository containing the tests!
+Voilà!
+Our test collection is created and managed by ArgoCD with every new test created and updated in the GitHub repository containing the tests!

 ![Test Management with ArgoCD](../../../img/test-management-with-ArgoCD.png)

-### 10. Run ad-hoc tests from the CLI
+### 10. Run ad-hoc tests from the CLI.

 List the tests in your cluster with: